kirtanp8/NEWS-API-PROJECT2/README.md

 So we created a wireframe in order to have something to work off

-We used an API from where we could get the updated news.
+We used an API from where we could get the latest news.

-First part was to make sure to display the right amount of news.
+The first task was to make sure we were able to display the news on the homepage.

 When the homepage was working just fine, we started working on the Sports, Business and Entertainment page.